-Slipknot’s second (and arguably best) album is practically perfect from start to finish.
-14 tracks of ruthless aggression from the heart and souls of nine men who didn’t give two shits what anybody thought of Slipknot or their music, and for that reason it resonated fully with metalheads across the world – it even made it to #1 in the UK.
+Slipknot’s Iowa album is practically perfect from start to finish.
+14 tracks of ruthless aggression from the heart and souls of nine men who didn’t give two hoots what anybody thought of Slipknot or their music, and for that reason it resonated fully with metalheads across the world – it even made it to #1 in the UK.
 From start to finish it’s a classic, but because we’re sadists we thought we’d try putting it in some sort of order.

 Setting the scene for the abject depravity of the record, (515) has to come at the bottom of the list as it’s just an intro track – it’s not something you’d drop into a DJ set expecting the room to explode.
 For 60 seconds it’s the gnarled voice of Sid Wilson screaming the word “death” after he learnt of his grandfather’s passing.

-Recently slotting back into Slipknot’s live set, it’s a strained, ferocious song again alluding to death with Corey barking ‘I’m always ready to die but you’re killing me’ and Joey Jordison’s legs working overtime on the double-bass.
+Slotting back into Slipknot’s live set back in 2016, it’s a strained, ferocious song again alluding to death with Corey barking ‘I’m always ready to die but you’re killing me’ and Joey Jordison’s legs working overtime on the double-bass.
 It packs a punch with some serious groove underpinning it all.

 11) The Shape

 Starting in an absolute flurry of all nine men trying their hardest to break everything, The Shape swiftly descends into a gargantuan chant-along chorus of “SEPARATE!” and some of the best drum fills you’re ever likely to hear.
 But then comes the bounce from the Knot’s nu-metal leanings that are already an echo of the past.